 Introduce coping strategies one or two at a time.
 It is helpful for the student to practice each a few times and imagine using it in a challenging situation.
 Have the student think about when it would and wouldn't work well.
 For example, if a student is furious, taking a few minutes to draw might not be helpful.

 You should also avoid coping strategies that would reinforce a negative behavior.
-For example, is the student becoming very frustrated with challenging work and putting their head down?
-Taking time to listen to a song may be a coping skill that reinforces avoidance of frustrating work.
+For example, is the student becoming frustrated with challenging work and putting their head down?
+Listening to a song may be a coping skill that reinforces avoidance of frustrating work.

 To help the student reflect on coping skill practice, try the following questions: